-Brassicas are a family of over 30 common leafy vegetables including the popular cabbage, cauliflower, kale, broccoli, brüssel sprouts, turnips, collards, rapini and kohlrabi among their group.
+It’s easy to grow brassicas, a family of over 30 common leafy vegetables including the popular cabbage, cauliflower, kale, broccoli, brüssel sprouts, turnips, collards, rapini and kohlrabi.
 Many of the leafy Brassicas like Kale and Collard greens are distinguished by a cross-like four petals and four sepals (outer covering of the flower).

 How to Grow Brassicas

 All Brassica crops do well in partial shade and fertile non-acidic well-drained soil and grow best at temperatures between 4-24 degrees C (40-75 degrees C).
 Most varieties are easy to grow with the exception of the cauliflower which needs more care and is sensitive to temperature changes.

 Prepare the bed in the fall by digging in a generous amount of manure or compost and removing obstacles.

 Work a general fertilizer (20-20-20) into the soil before planting as these vegetables are heavy feeders.
 I recommend an additional application of a balanced fertilizer about 4 weeks after planting.
 Most of these vegetables are excessive leaf producers so plants not appearing to be growing well might benefit from a feeding of high nitrogen fertilizer.

 Brassica varieties often have long growing seasons so they are best suited to planting seedlings rather than direct seeding.
 Distance in spacing seedlings varies between varieties.
 Follow the instruction posted on the seed packet.
 Start seeds eight to ten weeks before planting outside.